mbtown01/frosti/docs/_posts/2020-11-29-first-post.md

 ---

-This project has been going on in some form since the summer of 2019, and I'm now finally getting around to blogging about it some.
+This project has been going on in some form since the summer of 2019, and I'm now finally getting around to blogging about it.
 My goal here is to keep some kind of a history of issues encountered and overcome, as well as technology choices (and how that choice panned out!)